xchjason/CovidPopulationModel/README.md

   - Start date of Test days
   - Name of the state of interest
   - Abbreviate of the state of interest
-  - Priors(transition probability distribution of beliefs before evidence) in alpha and beta values (alpha and beta are the two parameters that determine the shape of Beta Distributions below):
+  - Priors(transition probability distribution of beliefs before evidence) in alpha and beta values (alpha and beta are the two parameters that determine the shape of Beta Distributions below).
+We have transition priors for 3 stages below:
     1. M: infected -> symptoms
     2. X: symptoms -> severe
     3. G: severe -> death
   - Priors(duration probability distribution of beliefs before evidence) in (lambda, sigma), (nu, tau), which represent the paramters (mean, variance) of Normal Distribution.
+We use 2-parameter formulation for all duration distributions, where two values mode lamda and temperature nu determine how probability mass is spread over J days.
 Firstly, lambda is mode number of days until transition to the next compartment and tau is its variance.
-Secondly, nu is the mode uncertainty :
+Secondly, nu is the mode uncertainty and tau is its variance.
+We have duration priors for 3 stages below:
     1. M: infected -> symptoms
     2. X: symptoms -> severe
     3. G: severe -> death